WaylonWalker/find-kedro/README.md

 ```

 It is also convenient many times to keep the node definition close to the function
-definition of the node to be ran.  for this reason.
+definition of the node to be ran for this reason.
 Many times I define the
 list at the top of the file, then append to it as I go.

 ``` python